18 January 2021

 "During the last years, the AO has developed an exceptional training concept for residents and fellows in the field of total joint arthroplasty including truly valuable practical training." —Philipp von Roth, AO Recon Curriculum Taskforce Hip and Knee

-"Surgical Skills Training Using Simulation for Basic and Complex Hip and Knee Arthroplasty" looks at the AO Skills Lab, which is used with different stations in various AO courses, including principles- and an advanced-level courses on total hip and knee arthroplasty and a course on periprosthetic fracture management.
+"Surgical Skills Training Using Simulation for Basic and Complex Hip and Knee Arthroplasty" looks at the AO Recon Skills Lab, which is used with different stations in principles courses as well as several new practical exerises developed for the total hip and knee arthroplasty and periprosthetic fracture management courses.
 The article highlights the importance of these practical exercises for the arthroplasty curriculum as part of surgeons' continuing medical education and reviews the development and implementation process.
-Several trainings are described in detail, including dry-bone exercises and dissections with anatomical specimens.
+Several examples are described in detail, including dry-bone exercises and dissections with anatomical specimens.

 "Careful planning and rigor in execution were key in the development of AO Recon's hands-on exercises." —Bas Masri, AO Recon Education Forum